History of Alsace: Iron Age Alsace

 In Alsace, the hill fort Britzgyberg, near Illfurth, is the most important aristocratic center of the Hallstatt.
 It is situated in the pass between the Rhine valley and Burgundy, and Greek pottery and other luxury imports have been found there.
 Also in Alsace are several elite Hallstatt tombs, whose contents may include torcs, pins, armbands and other jewelry, decorated swords, and horse trappings, depending on the status and occupation of the individual.
 The very richest tombs include an entire funerary cart, as at Hatten and Ensisheim, or abundant quantities of elaborate gold jewelry, as for a young woman buried near Nordhouse.

 Away from the aristocratic centers are small farming communities situated in a variety of ecosystems, including wetlands, confirming the spread of agriculture well beyond the fertile loess soils that had first attracted farmers to the area.

 During the end of the Halstatt and beginnings of the La Tène, the centres of Celtic power and production in central Europe generally moved northwards.
 However, Alsace and the middle Rhine, unlike other centres of Hallstatt power, show a great deal of continuity from one period to the next, as demonstrated by continuity in burial practices and the uninterrupted occupation of Britzgyberg.

 Later, during the second and first centuries BCE, large fortified settlements appear throughout central Europe, including in Alsace and surrounding areas.
 These settlements are generally referred to as oppida both by contemporary observers and modern historians.
 The larger of these settlements may be distinguished from Hallstatt hill forts by their size, their less uniform association with centers of elite power and accumulation, and the form of defensive walls that surrounded them.
-The largest oppidum in Alsace from this period is the Oppidum du Fosse des Pandours, northwest of modern Strasbourg, in what was the territory of the Mediomadrici.
+The largest oppidum in Alsace from this period is the Oppidum du Fossé des Pandours, northwest of modern Strasbourg, in what was the territory of the Mediomadrici.